On Choosing the Poems and Letter

 Wills Silence – Everywhere –

-This is the kind of poem that gets Dickinson onto sugary greeting cards and threatens to reduce her to a cartoon – although some are totally cool.
+This is the kind of poem that gets Dickinson onto sugary greeting cards and threatens to reduce her to a cartoon—although some cartoons about her are totally cool.
 Check this one out:

 The poem is one of a group of sentimental visions that describes nature and the local landscape in terms of family and household imagery.
 But we shouldn’t be fooled by this idyllic depiction of the Connecticut River Valley.
 Dickinson wrote many poems in which nature is a furious and uncontrollable power.
 From the perspective of our theme of mothers, it is notable that Dickinson puts Nature AS mother at the center of a powerful and complex world and gives prominence to the maternal force as elemental, if "gentle."